-- Show respect and courtesy to all students, staff, and school visitors. - Foster ongoing, positive relationships with all students and families. - Create a safe and caring school climate that maximizes learning. - Create, monitor, and assess a schoolwide management system. - Welcome parents/guardians as valued partners in their child's learning.
+- Show respect and courtesy to all students, staff, families, and school visitors.
+This includes respecting individual differences, cultural diversity, and the property of others. - Foster ongoing, positive relationships with all students and families. - Create a safe and caring school climate that maximizes learning. - Welcome families to be engaged in the learning process both in the classroom and at home. - Create, monitor, and assess a schoolwide management system. - Welcome parents/guardians as valued partners in their child's learning.
 This includes creating opportunities for regular, two-way communication and active participation at problem-solving meetings by accommodating schedules and meeting language needs. - Review the Student Support and Behavior Intervention Handbook with students, staff, and parents at the beginning of each school year and revisit it as necessary throughout the year. - Guide the School-Based Leadership Team and Student Support and Intervention Team in using and reviewing schoolwide behavior data and evaluating the effectiveness of behavioral interventions.
 This includes monitoring data to identify and address disparities. - Ensure that all school staff meet the expectations outlined in the section entitled "Teacher/Staff Expectations and Responsibilities." - Support staff in implementing appropriate behavior interventions. - Apply the Student Support and Behavior Intervention Handbook in a fair, equitable, and consistent manner and accurately record inappropriate student behavior and interventions and disciplinary responses following the established protocol. - Follow procedures for student removals from the learning environment. - Notify parents immediately if a student's inappropriate behavior results in an out-of-school suspension. - Notify parents, in a timely manner, of an inappropriate behavior and the response, if there is not an out-of-school suspension. - Respect the right of students to maintain personal privacy.
-Personal belongings may be searched only if the principal has a reasonable suspicion that the student possesses evidence of a crime, stolen goods, drugs, weapons, or other illegal or prohibited items (JCBE policy). - Respond promptly on reports of bullying as required by JCBE policy. - Ensure that appropriate data-entry procedures are being followed and ensure that collection, monitoring, and evaluation systems are utilized at the school level.
+Personal belongings may be searched only if the principal has a reasonable suspicion that the student possesses evidence of a crime, stolen goods, drugs, weapons, or other illegal or prohibited items (JCBE policy). - Respond promptly on reports of bullying as required by JCBE policy. - Ensure that accurate data-entry procedures are being followed and ensure that collection, monitoring, and evaluation systems are utilized at the school level.
 This includes using disaggregated data to allocate resources to support student behavior as well as evaluating program and staff effectiveness.

-Central Office Expectations and Responsibilities
+Central Office Rights and Responsibilities

-All central office staff can expect to:
+All central office staff have the right to: